 Fire Island is the ultimate weekend escape if you’re craving beachy vibes without going too far from NYC.
 Just a quick train and ferry ride away from Long Island, this car-free island feels like stepping into a slower, sunnier world.

 You’ll find laid-back beach towns like Ocean Beach, Cherry Grove, and Fire Island Pines, all with their own charm.
-Spend your days soaking up the sun, biking scenic boardwalks, climbing the iconic Fire Island Lighthouse, or wandering through the magical Sunken Forest.
+Spend your days soaking up the sun, biking scenic boardwalks, or climbing the iconic Fire Island Lighthouse.
+You could also even wander through the magical Sunken Forest.

 Bear Mountain, New York

 Bear Mountain is the perfect nature-filled escape when you need a breather from NYC life.
 Just a little over an hour from the city, this spot has something for every kind of weekend traveler.
-You can hike scenic trails including a stretch of the iconic Appalachian Trail or take in sweeping views from the top of Perkins Memorial Tower.
+You can hike scenic trails including a stretch of the iconic Appalachian Trail.
+Or, for a different vibe, take in sweeping views from the top of Perkins Memorial Tower.

 In warmer months, paddle across Hessian Lake, check out the Trailside Museums and Zoo, or relax by the pool.
 If you’re visiting with kids (or just love a little nostalgia), don’t miss the charming old-school merry-go-round.
 In winter, the park transforms into a cozy wonderland with ice skating and snow-dusted trails.